I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-By the time you get to the album's mid-point, the old school crush of "F.U.C.T." (which stands for "First Underground Commission on Termination", per the album's liner notes) and the swirling mosh-n-stomp of "The Rip-N-Tear, should leave you sufficiently pummeled.
+By the time you get to the album's mid-point, the old school crush of "F.U.C.T." (which stands for "First Underground Commission on Termination," per the album's liner notes) and the swirling mosh-n-stomp of "The Rip-N-Tear" you should be sufficiently pummeled.

 Summing It Up

-1997 was the first time in quite a few years that it felt like something was "happening" in old-school metal scene, which had taken a back seat to grunge rock and nu-metal for most of the previous decade.
-From the Underground and Below was definitely one of that year's highlights, alongside such high quality comeback platters as Bruce Dickinson's Accident of Birth and Judas Priest's Jugulator.
+1997 was the first time in quite a few years that it felt like something was "happening" in the old-school metal scene.
+From the Underground and Below was one of that year's highlights for me, along with such quality comeback platters as Bruce Dickinson's Accident of Birth and Judas Priest's Jugulator.
 Coincidentally, all of these albums were released by CMC Records in the U.S., a label that was definitely on a winning streak at the time!

 © 2019 Keith Abt